Location: Châteauneuf-les-Martigues, France

 Our La Mède biorefinery, the first world-class facility of its type in France and one of the largest in Europe, aims to meet the growing demand for biofuels.

-Operational as from 2019, it will produce 500,000 metric tons of HVO-type1 biodiesel per year.
+Operational as from 2019, it has a capacity of 500,000 tonnes of HVO-type1 biodiesel per year.
 The HVO technology that we have selected is French, developed by IFP Énergies nouvelles and marketed by its affiliate Axens.
 It produces a sustainable and high-quality biofuel, similar in nature to fossil fuels and therefore has no adverse effect on engines.

 The biorefinery was designed to produce biofuels from various types of oils, including vegetable oils certified sustainable according to E.U. criteria as well as used oils, residual oils and animal fats.
-La Mède’s feedstock will be made up of 60% to 70% crude vegetable oils (rapeseed, sunflower, soybean, oil palm, corn or new plants such as carinata) and 30% to 40% animal fat, used cooking oil and residual oils.
-As part of a process of continuous improvement, we have pledged to limit the amount of crude palm oil used as feedstock to 300,000 metric tons per year, representing less than half of the raw materials processed on site.
+La Mède’s feedstock will be made up of 60% to 70% crude vegetable oils (rapeseed, sunflower, soybean, oil palm, corn or new plants such as carinata) and 30% to 40% treated waste (animal fats, cooking oil, residues, etc.).
+Total has pledged to process no more than 300,000 tonnes of palm oil per year — less than 50% of the total volume of raw materials needed — and at least 50,000 tonnes of French-grown rapeseed, creating another market for domestic agriculture.

 The La Mède biorefinery project is coupled with a plan for continuous improvement of the facility’s energy efficiency, with the aim of reducing energy consumption by 8% by 2020.